Foreign exchange regime

 Residents (legal persons or self-employed entrepreneurs) may receive cash payments from non-residents in line with the measures applying to domestic cash transactions.
 According to the Prevention of Money Laundering and Terrorist Financing Act, the following measures apply:

-- cash payments in the sale of goods and performing of services are limited to EUR 5,000;
+- cash payments for sale of goods and performance of services are limited to EUR 5,000;

 - in other cash transactions, the rules on reporting apply.
-Reporting entities (credit institutions, financial institutions, brokerage and management companies, post offices, real estate agencies, casinos, lawyers and other entities with reporting obligations) must report to the Office for Money Laundering Prevention all cash transactions above EUR 15,000.
-Suspicious transactions must also be reported, regardless of the amount.
+Reporting entities (credit institutions, financial institutions, brokerage and management companies, post offices, real-estate agencies, casinos, lawyers and other entities with reporting obligations) must report to the Office for Money Laundering Prevention all cash transactions above EUR 15,000.
+Suspicious transactions must also be reported, regardless of the amount involved.

 Cross-border cash transfers

-There are no restrictions on the amount of cross-border cash transfers, but both residents and non- residents must report to the Customs Service every transfer in and out of the EU of cash (cash means currency (banknotes and coins in circulation as a medium of exchange) and bearer-negotiable instruments including monetary instruments in bearer form such as travellers’ cheques, negotiable instruments (including cheques, promissory notes and money orders) that are either in bearer form, endorsed without restriction, made out to a fictitious payee, or otherwise in such a form that title thereto passes upon delivery and incomplete instruments (including cheques, promissory notes and money orders) signed, but with the payee’s name omitted) when the amount of cash equals or exceeds EUR 10,000.
+There are no restrictions on the amount of cross-border cash transfers, but both residents and non-residents must report to the Customs Service every transfer in and out of the EU of cash when the amount of cash equals or exceeds EUR 10,000.

 Cross-border transfer of securities

-There are no restrictions regarding the amount of the cross-border transfer of securities, but both residents and non-residents must report to the Custom Service every transfer in and out of the EU of bearer negotiable securities (bearer shares or bonds) when the amount equals or exceeds EUR 10,000.
+There are no restrictions on the amount of cross-border securities transfers, but both residents and non-residents must report to the Custom Service every transfer in and out of the EU of bearer negotiable securities (bearer shares or bonds) when the amount involved equals or exceeds EUR 10,000.